krlawrence/graph/book/README.md

 **LATEST NEWS:**
-[Jan-06-2020] Revision 283 (TP 3.4.4 preview) is now available in HTML and PDF versions.
+- [Aug-28-2020] The latest preview draft of revision 283 (TP 3.4.8) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
-[Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
+- [Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.

 ## Releases and change history